SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Restaurant may have closed/left platform

 **Resolution Needed:**
-1. **Restaurants-active.md may need update** - DB shows suspended, so restaurant is not active on frontend
+1. **STATUS CORRECTION:** If restaurant should be active (per active list), update database status from `suspended` to `active`
-2. **URGENT:** Menu migration required if restaurant should be active - restaurant has no menu data
+2. **URGENT:** Menu migration required - restaurant has no menu data
 3. Cannot proceed with course assignment until menu is migrated
-4. If restaurant should be active, status needs to be updated AND menu migration needed
+4. Status correction needed AND menu migration needed

 #### Sushi Express Chambly (Line 231)
 **Status:** ❌ NOT FOUND IN DATABASE (or name changed)